piepdx/pie-cookbook/drafts/working-draft-tactical.md

 At PIE, we were lucky to have a few things that made life in an accelerator easier.
 You can get by without these things, but if you can afford them, we highly recommend them.

+#### Microwave

+If you have a bunch of leftovers, someone at some point is going to want to reheat some leftovers.
+Or pop some popcorn.
+So maybe consider having a microwave on hand to handle some of that.

 #### Dishwasher

 Arguably, this falls into the "nice to have" category.
 But if you have the option to have a dishwasher, we highly recommend it.
 (See the note about the sink, above.)